 Premature Baby Recovers After Stint In Kangaroo-like Pouch

-Nurses and the child’s mother, Louisa Jones, took turns wearing a specially designed apron that allowed them to carry the baby, Ciji Jones, next to their stomachs.
+Airala said she suggested the pouch for Ciji while the girl was being cared for at Albion Community Hospital.
+Nurses and the child’s mother, Louisa Jones, took turns wearing a specially designed apron that allows them to carry Ciji next to their stomachs.

 ″They were called kangaroo babies,″ she said. ″They showed me the growth charts.
-When the babies were in the isolette, the growth rate was flat.
+When the babies were in the isolette (an incubator-like device), the growth rate was flat.
 But when they were carried in the pouch, the growth rate immediately took off.
 They gained weight and did very well.″

-The pouch allowed the nurses to carry Ciji and still go about their normal work.
+The pouch allows the nurses to carry Ciji while they go about their normal work.

 The pouch will go home with Ciji so her mother can continue to carry her in it.
-A new pouch will be made for the next premature baby who would benefit from the simulated return to the womb.
+A new pouch will be made for the next prematurely born baby who would benefit from it.